Val1t3/court-vision/corpus/dataset-setup/README.md

 ```
   .
   ├── eval_1.mov           — Video of the movement
+  ├── eval_1_tracked.mp4   — Video of the movement after player detection/tracking
-  ├── eval_1_positions.csv  — Coordinates of each player on each frame
+  ├── eval_1_tracks.csv    — Coordinates of each player on each frame
   ├── eval_1_distance.csv  — Distance traveled in real life
     ...
 ```